 NBA All-Star on Foxtel & ESPN

-ESPN (Channel 509) offers live coverage of the NBA All-Star Event, including the All Star Pre-Game Show, Skills Challenge, 3 Point Contest, Dunk Contest, as well as the All-Star Game itself.
+ESPN (Channel 509) offers live coverage of the NBA All-Star Weekend, including the All Star Pre-Game Show, Skills Challenge, 3 Point Contest, Dunk Contest, as well as the All-Star Game itself.

 Who’s playing in the NBA All-Star Game?

-The 2021 All-Star Game sees team captains LeBron James and Kevin Durant face off, with the format returning to the traditional East Vs. West competition.
-The 2021 All Star teams are listed below:
+The 2023 All-Star Game sees team captains LeBron James and Giannis Antetokounmpo face off, with the roster originally taking on the traditional East Vs. West competition, before the two captains drafting their teams.
+The 2023 All Star players are listed below:

-- LeBron James – Los Angeles Lakers (Starter)
+- LeBron James – Los Angeles Lakers (Captain/Starter)

 - Stephen Curry – Golden State Warriors (Starter)